-- 2 (ii) does not himself perform work in this state 3 related to the subject matter of the service. - 4 (4) Receipts from performing a service that initially 5 qualified for the deduction provided in this section but 6 that no longer meets the criteria set forth in subsection 7 (3) are deductible for the period prior to the 8 disqualification.
+- 2 (ii) does not himself perform work in this state 3 related to the subject matter of the service. - (4) Receipts from performing a service that initially qualified for the deduction provided in this section but that no longer meets the criteria set forth in subsection (3) are deductible for the period prior to the disqualification. - q NEW SECTION.

-NEW SECTION.
 Section 38.
-Deduction

-- 10 fertilizers, and agricultural supplies -- livestock auctioneers.
-(1) Receipts from the sale of feed for 11 livestock, fish raised for human consumption, positry, 1.2 13 animals raised for their hides or pelts, semen used in animal hysbandry, seeds, roots, bulbs, soil conditioners, 14 15 fertilizers, insecticides, insects used to control the population of other insects. fungicides, weedicides, herbicides, or water for irrigation purposes may be deducted 17 from gross receipts if the sale is made to a person who 18 states in writing that he is regularly engaged in the 20 business of farming, ranching, or the raising of animals for their hides or pelts.
-21 - 24 gross receipts. - 25 NEW SECTION.
+Deduction feed.
+10 fertilizers. and agricultural supplies -- livestock auctioneers.
+(1) Receipts from the sale of feed for 11 livestock, fish raised for human consumption, poultry, 12 animals raised for their hides or pelts, semen used in 13 14 animal husbandry, seeds, roots, bulbs, soil conditioners, 15 fertilizers, insecticides, insects used to control the population of other insects, fungicides, weedicides, 16 17 herbicides, or water for irrigation purposes may be deducted from gross receipts if the sale is made to a person who 18 19 states in writing that he is regularly engaged in the business of farming, ranching, or the raising of animals for 20 21 their hides or pelts. - 22 (2) Receipts of auctioneers from selling livestock or 23 other agricultural products at auction may be deducted from 24 gross receipts. - 25 NEW SECTION.
 Section 39.
-Deduction -- certain other agricultural products at auction may be deducted from
+Deduction -- certain chemicals and reagents.
+(1) The following may be deducted from gross receipts: